- Supplement Facts

 - With patented active ingredients!

 - 1500mg D-Glucosamine Sulfate - A natural component in the growth, repair, and maintenance of cartilage.
-It may also assist with the slowing down of joint damage.

-- 500mg Opti-MSM® - Plays a role in maintaining the cushion between joints to support mobility and protect healthy cartilage.
+- 500mg Opti-MSM® - Plays a role in maintaining the cushion between joints to support mobility and healthy cartilage.

-- 200mg Meriva® Curcumin Phytosome - Supported by 22 clinical trials demonstrating effectiveness for joint health, and healthy inflammatory response after exercise and similar exertion.
+- 200mg Meriva® Curcumin Phytosome - Supported by 22 clinical trials demonstrating effectiveness for joint health, and healthy

 - 200mg KollaGen II-xs™ - The unique combination of natural nutrients found in kollaGen II-xs™ have been scientifically proven effective for joint health and flexibility.